Hey geeks, I’m back!

 So yeah, I’m back now.
 Geeks are Sexy is my life project and it’s a one-man thing.
 My full-time teacher girlfriend volunteers and writes in exchange of a nice romantic dinner and a bottle of wine once in a while, but it’s me 99 percent of the time.
 Having you guys around means the world to me, so thank you.

-If you want to support what I do, and it’s entirely up to you guys, you can help by donating one or a few dollars per month to my Patreon or buy one of my awesome face masks.
+If you want to support what I do, and it’s entirely up to you guys, you can help by donating via the links below.
 It might not be much, but if enough do it, I might eventually be able to hire more people to help with the site.
 I need a break badly! :)